Invariant measures concentrated on countable structures: Introduction

-In Section~\ref{examples-nonexamples} we apply our main theorem and its corollary for \Fr\ limits to obtain examples of countable infinite structures that admit invariant measures, and those that do not.
-Structures that satisfy our criterion include the countable universal ultrahomogeneous partial order, Henson's family of continuum-many countable ultrahomogeneous directed graphs, certain countable universal graphs forbidding a finite homomorphism-closed set of finite graphs, and the rational Urysohn space.
-Furthermore, our results enable us to use existing classifications to give a complete list of those countable infinite ultrahomogeneous permutations, partial orders, directed graphs, and graphs, as well as connected-homogeneous graphs, that admit invariant measures.
-We also describe some of the limited kinds of examples that can occur in a language with function symbols.
-In addition, we give examples of countable structures having arbitrary Scott rank that admit invariant measures, and examples of those that do not admit invariant measures.
+In Section~\ref{examples-nonexamples} we apply Theorem~\ref{maintheorem} and Corollary~\ref{maincorollary} to obtain examples of countable infinite structures that admit invariant measures, and those that do not.
+We describe how any structure can be ``blown up'' into one that admits an invariant measure and also into one that does not.
+This allows us to give examples of countable structures having arbitrary Scott rank that admit invariant measures, and examples of those that do not admit invariant measures.
+We then analyze definable closure in well-known countable structures to determine whether or not they admit invariant measures.

 We conclude, in Section~\ref{more-general}, with several connections to the theory of graph limits, and additional applications of our results.